howard-university-web-services/howard_paragraphs/modules/hp_program/README.md

-# Howard Paragraphs Programs Feed
+# Howard Paragraphs Program

-Paragraphs integration of Programs Feed for Howard projects:
+Paragraphs integration of embedding a Program (from programs.howard.edu) for Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: